mz-0-1/03-human-review-async/readme.md

 - [ts_email_classifier](./ts_email_classifier) - basic example of various classification/labeling workflows, using an llm to label emails and then providing sync or async mechanisms for human input on classifications

-# Humanlayer's 03-human-review-async.ts Email Classifier GUIDE
+# 03-human-review-async.ts Email Classifier GUIDE

 This project demonstrates email classification with asynchronous human review using HumanLayer's webhooks and MySQL storage.